Breakdown Maintenance: Types, Benefits & Examples

 Breakdowns.
 In the maintenance world, it’s a term we’re all too familiar with.
 And, unfortunately, we all recognize the serious consequences that can come with a key part or piece of equipment failing.

-In this guide, we’ll help you better understand what breakdown maintenance is, the various types of breakdown maintenance and some proactive ways that the right technology and processes can help streamline your maintenance processes.
+In this guide, we’ll help you better understand what breakdown maintenance is, the various types of breakdown maintenance and some proactive ways that the right technology and procedures can help streamline your maintenance processes.
 Let’s dive in!

 What Is Breakdown Maintenance?